*And Our Guide On Common Mattress Scams Will Make Sure You Don't Get Taken

 One company we found, called Habitat Furnishings, who helps sponsor our web site, really provides a lot of in-depth information on air beds -- the most detailed information I have ever run across on the internet.
 The guy who owns the company is a nut case about researching all of the materials used in his beds, and seeks each ingredient out separately.
 I’ve seen him take two years to develop a new mattress for his web site, and that is not an exaggeration.
 He breaks apart every pump he gets to evaluate them, and is a bit of an obsessive tinkerer.

 Their team (they work with a Water Bed company, that’s been in business for 30 years and he hired them to help design his two models) have put together a couple of really nice videos that go into detail on the components of an air bed, and why they chose certain materials vs. others.
-As far as the two air beds they offer, they spent a great deal of time putting together two unique designs that offer the same or better quality of components found in higher end air beds, including memory foam and latex, at about the price of a middle of the line air bed offered by the leading “number” brand.
+As far as the two air beds they offer, they spent a great deal of time putting together two unique designs that offer the same or better quality of components found in higher end air beds, including memory foam and latex, at about the price of a middle of the line air bed offered by the bigger name brands that are out there..

-It really is amazing to compare the prices of their two top of the line models, made using a piston pump and hand picked ingredients, against the stratospheric prices of the big time leading brands.
+It really is amazing to compare Habitat’s prices of their two models, made using a piston pump and hand picked ingredients, against the stratospheric prices of the big time leading brands.
 I noticed that their prices are only slightly more than many of the leading brands lower and middle of the road model air beds.
 If you are really interested in a quality air bed, I hope you will check them out --Habitat Furnishings Air Beds.
-They also offer a great warranty and a 180 day no questions asked trial period, something I have not seen before.
+They also offer a great warranty and a full year, that’s 365 days- no questions asked trial period, something I have not seen before.
+And, if you want to return it within the full year trial, you can do so for whatever reason, and they use a removal service to come and pick up the bed, so I would say the risk factor is pretty low.